Gram21/fundle/README.md

 Dependencies point inwards only: `ui` → `app` → `data`/`domain`, and `domain` imports nothing.
 Swapping in another market-data API means writing one more `PriceProvider` adapter.

-## Scope

-Sells and dividends are not modelled — every position is buy-only.
-Amounts are used as returned by the provider, with no FX conversion, so mixing currencies inside one portfolio mixes units.

-The app has an in-app help screen (the **?** button in the header) covering the same ground for end users.

 ## License